arvidn/libtorrent/trunk/docs/manual.rst

 overall responsiveness of the system while downloading in the background.
 For high-performance server setups, this might not be desirable.

+``volatile_read_cache``, if this is set to true, read cache blocks that are hit by peer read requests are removed from the disk cache to free up more space.
+This is useful if you don't expect the disk cache to create any cache hits from other peers than the one who triggered the cache line to be read into the cache in the first place.

 pe_settings
 ===========